leukeleu/django-hidp/packages/hidp/docs/configure-as-oidc-provider.md

 Other ways to provide the private key are possible, e.g. using environment variables.
 Use whatever method is most suitable for your deployment.
 :::

+For information on the settings provided by `get_oauth2_provider_settings` and instructions on how to add or override the settings, refer to the [](#addingoverriding-django-oauth-toolkit-settings) section.

 ## Database migrations